NUbots/NUbots/README.md

 		$ python b docker build

-	The `./docker build` command tells Docker to build a container for the NUbots project based on the project's `Dockerfile`.
+	The `./b docker build` command tells Docker to build a container for the NUbots project based on the project's `Dockerfile`.

-	**Note:** The very first time `./docker build` is run on your computer, it needs to download a streamlined Ubuntu 14.04 image and install all the required dependencies.
+	**Note:** The very first time `./b docker build` is run on your computer, it needs to download a streamlined Ubuntu 14.04 image and install all the required dependencies.
 This will take around 15 minutes.

 	(While your container is being built, you might want to learn a little more about Docker by reading the article [What is Docker][] or the [Command-Line Interface][] documentation.

-  **Note:** The `./b` command above is a handwritten script to make docker usage easier.
-The real `docker` command is much more flexible.
+  **Note:** The `./b` command above is a collection of python scripts to make docker usage easier when working with the NUbots codebase.

-4. Type `$ ./b compile` (Windows: $ python b compile) to compile and link the NUbots codebase!
+4. Type `$ ./b compile` (Windows: `$ python b compile`) to compile and link the NUbots codebase!

 	Docker will sync the `/nubots/NUbots` directory on the container with the root of your NUbots repository.
 	This allows for easy editing of code on your machine, and building on the container.